nagasudhirpulla/pmu_report_generator/README.md

 * you can see the outut report generated in the user configured dump folder

 ## Configuration

+### Configuring the points to be fetched
+The list of points to be fetched can be defined in the 'pnts' sheet of 'config.xlsx' file

 ### API fetch configuration
-This configuration is defined in the config sheet of config.xlsx file The description of configuration parameters is as follows
+This configuration is defined in the 'config' sheet of 'config.xlsx' file

+The description of configuration parameters is as follows
 * dummyFetchFlag: If its value is 1, dummy data will be dumped
 * host: ip address of api host (example: '10.5.10.6')